saulvaldelvira/JavaUtil/README.md

 4) A few classes to check arguments: IndexChecks, StateChecks
 5) Data Structures: Graph, BSTree, AVLTree, HashTable, PriorityQueue

+I do it just to lear, so don't expect anyserious stuff here.
 Still working on it :p